About this course

 Why study with Ardea?

-Doing the course will make you both more confident when talking about modern slavery and human rights and give you a deeper understanding.
+Doing the course will make you both more confident when talking about child labour and child rights and give you a deeper understanding on how to ensure that your due diligence and remediation systems are effective and meet the requirements of legislation,

 You’ll learn the theory, see real-life case studies and get to grips with the legal parameters and how to apply them within your organisational setting.